IBM/commands-runner/README.md

 #### Extension directory structure

-An simple example is provided here [examples/extenions/simple-extension](./examples/extenions/simple-extension).
+An simple example is provided here [examples/extenions/simple-extension-with-version](./examples/extenions/simple-extension-with-version) or [examples/extenions/simple-extension-without-version](./examples/extenions/simple-extension-without-version).
+The version is an intermediate directory under the extension itself, it allows to see in the reposity which version gets deployed.
+The commands-runner doesn't support multiple versions in the repository for the time being.
 The only constraint is that the extension must have a `extension-manifest.yml` in the extenision root directory.

 #### Extension manifest format